Gaftherman/My-Custom-Dropper/README.md

 - 💡I added a way to hide the ammunition dropped.
 You just need to put in the chat ``hidedropammo``.

-- ⚠️This use a custom entity, so, you need to restart the map for it to work properly.
+- ⚠️This use a custom entity, so you need to restart the map for it to work properly.

 ## Credits